 Basic concepts of inorganic and organic chemistry as applied to water and wastewater treatment.
-Includes classification and structure of matter, fundamental chemical principles and relationships, fundamental water quality analyses, identification of chemical reactions and their applications to the water treatment industry, and basic process control analyses.
-Laboratory principles and safety are emphasized.
+Includes classification and structure of matter, fundamental chemical principles and relationships, fundamental chemical analyses, identification of chemical reactions and their application to the treatment of water and wastewater.
+Also includes basic laboratory principles and safety.